Trump threatens funding after Michigan absentee ballot move

 Michigan spent $4.5 million in federal funds to mail absentee ballot applications to all 7.7 million registered voters for the August primary and November general election.
 Michigan is a crucial presidential battleground state that Trump, a Republican, narrowly won in 2016.

-Michigan is among states hardest hit by the coronavirus pandemic, and Trump and the state's Democratic governor, Gretchen Whitmer, occasionally have clashed over federal assistance during the crisis.
-Trump tweeted as the state grapples with its latest challenge, severe flooding in one central Michigan county after two dams failed.
+Michigan is among states hardest hit by the coronavirus pandemic, and Trump and the state's Democratic governor, Gretchen Whitmer, have clashed over federal assistance during the crisis.
+Trump tweeted Wednesday as the state grappled with its latest challenge, severe flooding in one central Michigan county after two dams failed, forcing thousands to evacuate.

 Trump planned to visit Michigan on Thursday on a previously scheduled trip to tour Ford’s ventilator assembly plant in Ypsilanti.